Embedding Assistant in React Web App

 * **React-friendly**: Hooks-based API (`useCortiEmbeddedApi`)

-* **Event handling**: Native React event props instead of addEventListener
+* **Event handling**: Native React event props for Assistant callbacks

 * **Lifecycle management**: Automatic cleanup and ref management